-In order to respect and protect the rights of employees, the Group abides by relevant laws and regulations such as the Labour Law of the People's Republic of China, the Payment of Wage Tentative Provisions, the Special Rules on the Labour Protection of Female Employees, and the Special Rules on the Protection of Juvenile Workers and the Employment Ordinance (Chapter 57 of the Laws of Hong Kong).
+In order to respect and protect the rights of employees, the Group abides by relevant laws and regulations such as the Labour Law of the People's Republic of China, the Labour Contract Law of the People's Republic of China, the Payment of Wage Tentative Provisions, the Special Rules on the Labour Protection of Female Employees, and the Special Rules on the Protection of Juvenile Workers and the Employment Ordinance (Chapter 57 of the Laws of Hong Kong).
 It has also formulated the Staff Handbook, the Anti-Discrimination Policy and the Management System for Female Workers and Young Workers, which set out policies and guidelines on remuneration and dismissal, recruitment and promotion, working hours and other benefits.